pig-dot-dev/muscle-mem/README.md

 ## Tool Instrumentation

-Decorators are used to instrument action-taking tools, so that the engine can record what actions your agent takes.
+Decorators are used to instrument action-taking tools, so that the engine can record actions as your agent takes them.

 ### Functions